ieee-vidyalankar/Python_OpenCV/README.md

 ### Note:: This repository does contain certain basic scripts for getting started with programming in python

 ## Getting started with Opencv
-The Opencv Py :folder: does contain various basic scripts and small projects demonstaring the use of opencv in python for the demonstartion we have used opencv3 so start experimenting with these scripts Happy learning
+The Opencv Py :file_folder: does contain various basic scripts and small projects demonstaring the use of opencv in python for the demonstartion we have used opencv3 so start experimenting with these scripts Happy learning

 ### Note: make sure the image files are in the same directory as opencv won't throwup error for it instead it will give a blacked screen output